 $ cd golang-helloworld

-While inside our new project directory, we're now going to initialize our project as a Go module.
-This means anybody will be able to install our Go code off Github if they so choose.
+We initialize our project inside the project directory as a Go module.
+This means anybody can install our Go code off Github if they choose.
 I know I'm going to save my repo to github.com/hackersandslackers/golang-helloworld, so we run the following:

 Pretty simple stuff so far! go.mod contains information about our module for others, such as the module name and Go version it is intended for.
 As we install dependencies for our project, these dependencies and their respective versions will be stored here.